chrisj-skinner/Basic-AJAX-Project/README.md

 Basic AJAX Project making a call to a JSON file.
 Dynamically creating a sidebar widget through pure Javascript and updating the page.

-I used this format to display which months of the year I am available for freelance contract front end developer work.
-Take at look: [Blog]
+View a modified version of the widget, which displays the months of the year I am available for contract work, at my [Portfolio]: (http://chrisskinner.co/).

 ### Version
 1.1.0